Dart-Code/Website/_docs/settings.md

 What level of documentation to show in Hovers and Code Completion details.
 When `null`, defaults to 'full' when running locally and 'none' in remote workspaces.
 This setting is only supported for Dart SDKs after v2.18.

 - `full` - Show full documentation.
-- `summary` - Show short documentatin summary.
+- `summary` - Show short documentation summary.
 - `none` - Do not show documentation.

 ### dart.dtdEditorActiveLocationDelay